vicente-gonzalez-ruiz/VGR/README.md

 in Almería, also with the aim of improving remote observation processes.

 Subsequently, I have applied the JPEG2000 image compression standard in environments interactive transmission of images.
-In connection with this, in 2010 I participated in the development of a JPIP (JPEG2000 Interactive Protocol) server that ESA (European Space Agency) has used in its project [JHelioviewer](https://www.jhelioviewer.org/).
-In this line of work, I have continued to collaborate with ESA for the development of algorithms of streaming JPEG2000 image sequences.
+I continued to collaborate with ESA for the development of algorithms of streaming JPEG2000 image sequences.

 I have also collaborated in studies of compression of hyperspectral images of the Earth.